American Folk Art Museum: History

 The museum's former building, demolished in 2014.

-In 2001, a new building on 45-47 West 53rd Street was opened.
-Tod Williams and Billie Tsien designed an eight-level building on a forty-foot-wide, one hundred-foot-long site on 53rd Street.
+A design team led by Woody Pirtle of the Pentagram agency refreshed the museum brand and identity, including a logo still in use today, and signage for a 2001 reopening in their redeveloped building on 45-47 West 53rd Street.
+Designed by Tod Williams and Billie Tsien, it was an eight-level building on the forty-foot-wide, one hundred-foot-long site.
 From 2001 to 2011, the midtown space served as the museum's main branch.
-However, facing increasingly high bond payments, the museum sold the midtown branch to the Museum of Modern Art.
+However, facing increasingly high bond payments, the museum sold the property to the Museum of Modern Art.
 When MoMA announced that it was going to demolish the building in connection with its expansion, there was outcry and considerable discussion about the issue, but the museum ultimately proceeded with its original plans.
 The building was demolished in 2014, though the unique metal façade was preserved in storage by MoMA.

 Following the sale, the American Folk Art Museum used its facility at 2 Lincoln Square as its main exhibition and shop space.
 In 2014, the museum's archives, library, and administrative staff moved to Long Island City, Queens.
 In September 2017, the museum opened the Self-Taught Genius Gallery at its facility in Long Island City.
 The STG gallery shows art from the museum's collection in thematic exhibitions that change every few months.
 The STG Gallery is funded in large part by the Henry Luce Foundation.
 It is temporarily closed, with no stated reopening date.
 The American Folk Art Museum temporarily closed in May 2025 for a renovation.

-Museum Leadership
+Leadership

 From 2012 to 2018, the museum's Executive Director was Anne-Imelda Radice.
 In 2018, Radice was succeeded by Jason T. Busch, who joined the museum as Executive Director in September, and was later named the Becky and Bob Alexander Director & CEO in 2022.
 Stacy C. Hollander was the museum's chief curator and director of exhibitions from 1992 until stepping down in 2019.
 Since joining the museum in 2013, Dr. Valérie Rousseau has served as the curator of self-taught art and art brut.
 Emilie Gevalt joined the museum as curator of folk art in 2019, and in 2025 Gevalt was named Deputy Director and Chief Curatorial and Program Officer.